bandrel/OCyara/README.md

 - **Python 3.5+**
 - **Debian-based Linux distros** are currently the only supported operating systems.
-Testing has only been performed against Kali Rolling and Ubuntu 16.04.
-Other Debian-based distros may work as well.
+Installation has only been tested on Kali Rolling and Ubuntu 16.10.
+(Other Debian-based distros may work as well, but may require manual compilation of Tesseract and/or Leptonica to get support for all image types.
+GIF, and TIFF library support seems to be troublesome with some Ubuntu LTS installations.)
 - **Tesseract OCR API**
   To install Tesseract: